-• 1 he shape that took the maximum time to become colourless is • 7 he shape that took the minimum time to become colourless is Q1.
-Q1.
+The shape that took the maximum time to become colourless is: The shape that took the minimum time to become colourless is: Q1.
 Why was NaOH added to the gelatin solution along with phenolphthalein?
 Q2.
-Q2.
 Why did all the shapes turn colourless after immersing them in the acid solution?
 Q3.
-Q3.
 Why did the different shapes take different time to become colourless?
 Q4.
-Q4.
 What is the role of gelatin in this experiment?
 Q5.
-What would happen if phenolphthalein was added to the solution in the bowl and no to the gelatin?
+What would happen if phenolphthalein was added to the solution in the bowl and not to the gelatin?
 Q6.
 What will happen if we put these discoloured shapes in a strong basic solution?
 Q7.
 Can you suggest other easily available dyes/pH indicators instead of the one used in this activity?
-What changes do you expect when you use those indicators
+What changes do you expect when you use those indicators?